 Additionally, I would just never dream of commenting on other children’s manners either whether their parents are present or not.
 Let’s take a trip down memory lane to parties and sleepovers.
 I have not been afraid to set a standards on ‘going to sleep’ and have been known to burst into the room, at 3am, demanding that sleepover rebels (usually led my one of my own brood) ‘cut the noise and get off to sleep‘.
 And of course, I have stepped in when there is a threat to safety; on the occasion, for example, I awoke to the horror of an 8-year old Smallboy and his sleep-over friends, jumping from successively higher steps on the staircase into the hall, I stopped it on the spot!
 But table manners and standards of politeness … no, not ever!

 ‘Why not?‘ I hear you cry.
 For me, the better question would be ‘Why?
 Most of the time, I wouldn’t have even noticed, I always saw a child and friend, not a checklist of dos and don’ts.
 Even if I did, I have no idea why a young person might not be saying ‘thank you‘ as I serve the party tea.
 They could be too terrified to speak to ‘someone else’s mum’.
-They might be taking their cues for behaviour from the party host and, if your children are like mine, when little they tended to show off quite a lot, whenever friends came to stay!
+They might be taking their cues for behaviour from the party host and, if your children are like mine, when little they tended to verge on the unbearable, whenever friends came to stay!
 But above all, it is simply not my place and it is not the time.
 Nobody has sent their children to my house for a lesson in etiquette; they have come to have fun!

-And the notion, of not letting manners dominate and take the joy out of a situation is one I occasionally puzzle over when my trio visit their ‘down south’ family.
-For my in-laws are true devotees of the etiquette handbook – even elbows on the table at Maccies is frowned upon!
-Upon their return from a trip to Centre Parks with ex hub, I still recall a furious Prom dress daughter recounting the tale of her brother being made to sit down, write out and recite 10 table manners every morning before he was allowed to join in any holiday activities … which I found incredibly sad.
-Because he hadn’t packed his little suitcase and gone on the trip for lecture in 18th century decorum, he’d just wanted to spend some time with his dad.
+It was a source of tension when I was still married, for my ex- in-laws are true devotees of the etiquette handbook – even elbows on the table at Maccies is frowned upon!
+I am no longer there to endure this, but upon their return from a recent trip with ex hub, I recall a furious Prom dress daughter recounting the tale of her brother being made to sit down, write out and recite 10 table manners every morning before he was allowed to join in any holiday activities … which I found sad.
+Because he hadn’t packed his little suitcase and gone on the trip for this, he’d just wanted to spend some time with his dad.
 But hey, ex-hub’s domain and his values!